almeneses/memcached/README.md

 A memcached server implemented in NodeJS.

+## About
+> Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.

 ## Features

 - TCP ASCII protocol.
 - Parameterized cache size and data size.
 - Purges expired keys.
 - Makes space when needed (using the Least Recently Used criteria).
+- The following commands are supported:
+  - **Storage:** add, set, replace, append, prepend & cas.
+  - **Retrieve:** get & gets.

+For details on each command's parameters, see [this list](https://lzone.de/cheat-sheet/memcached) of commands or [refer to the memcached's protocol](https://github.com/memcached/memcached/blob/master/doc/protocol.txt).

 ## Usage